Bottom line up front: We are to observe the Passover Seder at sunset on the 14th, as the scriptural commandment dictates.

 John 18 and 19 tells us that Yeshua was sentenced, tried, convicted and crucified on the "day of Passover" which the Bible tells us is always 14 Nisan going into 15 Nisan!
 See for yourselves:

 John 18:28 They led Yeshua from Kayafa to the governor's headquarters.
 By now it was early morning.
 They did not enter the headquarters building because they didn't want to become ritually defiled and thus unable to eat the Pesach meal.
 (Remember, those who had touched a corpse could not observe Pesach.
 They would become "unclean" and have to observe Pesach the next month.
 See Numbers 9.)
-So here, in John 18, Passover had not yet happened!
+So here, in John 18, the Passover offering/meal had not yet happened!

 John 19:14 ...it was about noon on Preparation Day of Pesach.
 He said to the Judeans, "Here's your king!"
 15 They shouted, "Take him away!
 Take him away!
 Put him to death on the stake!"
 Pilate said to them, "You want me to execute your king on a stake?"
 The head cohanim answered, "We have no king but the Emperor."
 16 Then Pilate handed Yeshua over to them to have him put to death on the stake.
-"Preparation day" is the 14th, so here we know it is about noon on the 14th, and we also know Y'shua had His meal with the talmidim the preceding night!
+"Preparation day" is the 14th, so here we know it is about noon on the 14th, and we also know Yeshua had His meal with the talmidim the preceding evening!